magic-wormhole/magic-wormhole/docs/api.md

   has been told `h.set_words()`, or immediately after `w.set_code(code)` is called.
 This is most useful after calling `w.generate_code()`, to show the generated code to the user so they can transcribe it to their peer.
+* key (`yield w.when_key()` / `dg.wormhole_key()`): fired when the
+  key-exchange process has completed and a purported shared key is established.
+At this point we do not know that anyone else actually shares this key: the peer may have used the wrong code, or may have disappeared altogether.
+To wait for proof that the key is shared, wait for `when_verified` instead.
+This event is really only useful for detecting that the initiating peer has disconnected after leaving the initial PAKE message, to display a pacifying message to the user.
 * verified (`verifier = yield w.when_verified()` /
   `dg.wormhole_verified(verifier)`: fired when the key-exchange process has completed and a valid VERSION message has arrived.
 The "verifier" is a byte